 Modification, not elimination

-Upon learning the news, Theresa Flaherty said rhetorically: “Don’t mind all of those stories on the PMD demo in our January issue.
-They’re now obsolete.”
+Upon learning the news, Managing Editor Theresa Flaherty said rhetorically: "Don't mind all of those stories on the PMD demo in our January issue.
+They're now obsolete."

 If prepayment reviews remain part of the demo, however, it will be much to the chagrin of the HME industry, which would like CMS to drop them completely.

-I guess there’s no harm in shooting for the moon, but past experience with flawed CMS programs would indicate this strategy rarely works.
-For years now, the industry has worked tirelessly yet unsuccessfully to eliminate competitive bidding; only last year did it begin working to modify the program instead.
-The verdict’s still out, but it wasn’t until the industry starting talking modification instead of elimination that it has been taken seriously by some.
+I guess there's no harm in shooting for the moon, but past experience with flawed CMS programs would indicate this strategy rarely works.
+Just look at competitive bidding.
+For years now, the industry has worked tirelessly yet unsuccessfully to eliminate the program; it wasn't until last year that the industry began working to modify the program instead.
+The verdict's still out, but it wasn't until the industry starting talking modification instead of elimination that it has been taken seriously by some on the Hill.

 CMS says it will give 30 days notice before it implements the demo.
 Whenever that happens, we're crossing our fingers that it aligns with our publishing schedule.